RHIT-CSSE/csse304/Homework/Assignment_13/Readme.md

 **Specification**:  Please implement the following functionality to your interpreter, i.e. parser and interpreter:

-- Ensure you use the datatyped ribcage implementation that uses lists of symbols and vectors of values.
 - Add the following **literals** to your interpreter:
     - numbers
     - Boolean constants #t, and #f